Socialization is an Important Factor for Student Success

 Bonjour!
 French Club members revel in the immersion into French culture, cuisine, and even the French countryside as members have the opportunity to speak French during all meetings.
 Members hone skills already acquired in French World Language courses and embark on a journey of France and the French speaking world including its landscapes and all aspects of its culture.
 Viva la France!
 This club is open to students in grades 7-12.

 Imagine preparing for the global experience as a member of the United Nations who strives for peace and balance among cultures around the world.
 This club engages in an authentic simulation of the United Nations (UN) by learning about the UN system, skills of debate, compromise, conflict resolution, and negotiation.
 Model UN team members meet twice a month to explore and reveal the workings of world diplomacy through the lens of current events.
 Real world experience culminates in two ways for members—1.
 All members participate in a virtual Model UN Conference in April each school year, and 2.
 Interested members attend the international Model UN Conference in New York City in May where they visit the Model UN building.
 Members participate in authentic debate as Model UN delegates assigned to research and present solutions based on an actual country and an authentic global issue.
+For students in grades 7-12.

 Have you heard of a didgeridoo?
 It is a unique musical instrument used by the aboriginal people of Australia.
 Members of the music club are lovers of music.
 A veteran teacher and talented musician leads students who love, create, or live for music on an interactive, creative, and musical journey.
 Members will celebrate, educate, support, inspire, create, listen to, and express their love for the spirit of music.
 This club is open to students in grades K-12.